 If you plan to buy or sell apartment buildings or other residential property in California, you’ll need a real estate broker’s license.
 If you’ll solely manage the property, the license may not be necessary — check with state and local guidelines to be certain.

-If you plan to in-house your repairs, consider putting together a good set of tools to cover everything from electrical to plumbing problems.
+If you plan to handle repairs yourself, consider putting together a good set of tools to cover everything from electrical to plumbing problems.
 But be aware of building codes and licensing requirements.

-Many property management companies in California use a combination of online and offline tactics.
+Many property management companies in California use a combination of online and offline marketing tactics.
 Social media can be effective, but be strategic about the channels you use based on your target audience.
-If you’re looking to work with property owners, LinkedIn can help build your network.
+For example, if you’re looking to work with property owners, LinkedIn can help build your network.

 When you think of property management, you may think of managing apartments.
-The most common type of property management company deals with residential homes, whether it’s apartments, condos, single-family homes, or multi-generational homes.
+Indeed, the most common type of property management company deals with residential homes, whether it’s apartments, condos, single-family homes, or multi-generational homes.
 However, many different kinds of property management companies thrive in California.

 A commercial property manager, for example, manages industrial space or office buildings.
 There are also homeowner’s association (HOA) management companies that manage entire neighborhoods.

 Learning how to start a property management company in California can be a low-risk, high-reward venture in a growing market.
 This career choice can have low startup costs and minimal barriers to entry.
 All in all, starting a property management company in California can be a rewarding and profitable business for the right entrepreneur.